maxine4j/needs-more-jpeg-bot/README.md

 /u/Arwic

-##Needs More JPEG Compression:
+##Needs More JPEG Compression Bot:

-  This bot applies jpeg compression to images when a user comments 'needs more jpeg compression' on an image submission or a comment with a link to an image
+  This bot will reply to a user who comments about the poor quality of a submitted jpeg with a lower quality version of the same image.